froggyos/froggyos.github.io/versions/1.17/README.md

-**BUG!!**
-for some reason text is always the text color when the palette is changed.
 # froggyOS Documentation
 FroggyOS is a CLI-based programming operating system that is designed to be simple and easy to use.
 It is built using HTML, CSS, and JavaScript.
 It was created to be a fun and educational way to introduce beginners to CLI-based operating systems, as opposed to GUI-based operating systems, like Windows.
 ## General Information